 A Clean Heart

 개요: Refers to man's fear of death because of the fear of judgment.
 Man followed Satan and now it is his nature to sin.
-Refers to Moslems' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
+Refers to Muslims' concept of "good deeds," but points out that even a trip to Mecca does not change the person.
 Remedy: Christ, who is God, became man and became the sacrifice for sin.
 Believing and receiving forgiveness results in "good works."
 Fear of death leaves because sins are forgiven and heaven is certain.

 이 스크립트는 다른 언어로 번역 및 녹음을위한 기본 지침입니다. 그것은 그것이 사용되는 각 영역에 맞게 다른 문화와 언어로 조정되어야 합니다. 사용되는 몇 가지 용어와 개념은 다른 문화에서는 다듬어지거나 생략해야 할 수도 있습니다.

 Why does man fear death?
 It is because he knows he will have to appear before God after he dies.
 He knows he has sin in his heart and God will judge him.
 He is afraid of the punishment.
 Is this not so?
 He knows that those things he has done secretly will appear at the Day of Judgment.
 What is in our hearts?
 Do you know what is in your heart?
 You may have a photograph taken, but your thoughts do not appear in the picture.
 The prophet Jeremiah said, "The heart is deceitful above all things, and desperately wicked; who can know it?"
 Solomon said, "As a man thinks in his heart, so is he."
 Jesus Christ said, "From within, out of the heart of men, proceed evil thoughts, adulteries, murders, thefts, deceit, pride, blasphemy.
 All these things come from within and defile the man."